 - Mr. Mustafa Shehu , Nigeria, – Past President Federation of African Engineering Organisations (FAEO), WFEO Executive Council member on the work of WFEO in Africa including the WFEO Abuja Declaration and the recognition of Africa in the affairs of WFEO.

-- Mr. Martin Manuhwa , Zimbabwe, President Federation of African Engineering Organisations (FAEO), on the work of FAEO in collaboration with WFEO and the work of the Work of the WFEO Committee on Anti-Corruption.
+- Mr. Martin Manuhwa , Zimbabwe, President Federation of African Engineering Organisations (FAEO), on the work of FAEO in collaboration with WFEO and the Work of the WFEO Committee on Anti-Corruption.

 - Ms. Valerie Agberagba , Nigeria, Chair WFEO Committee for Women in Engineering – on the work of the Committee to attract girls in STEM careers – what is needed, what WFEO is doing statistical Data on women in Science & Engineering in Rwanda Nigeria & Malawi, the Africa Women’s Forum at Africa Engineering Week and other projects.